 Racist abuse refers to a range of hurtful behaviour, both physical and psychological, that makes an individual(s) feel unwelcome, marginalised and excluded, powerless or worthless because of colour, ethnicity, culture, faith community, national origin or national status.

 Sexist abuse

-Sexist abuse refers to a range of behaviours which demean, intimidate or harm another person.
+Sexist abuse refers to a range of behaviours which demean, intimidate or harm another person based on their sex or perceived sex.

 Homophobic, biphobic or transphobic abuse